 Personal Vehicle and Property

+while performing school business is not the responsibility of HPA.
+The school l's insurance doe

+Page 40

-Damage or theft to an employee's personal property or vehicle while on school property or while performing school business is not the responsibility of HPA.
-The school's insurance does not cover theft or damage (ex. water, smoke, or fire) for an employee's personal property, so consideration should be made to keep valuable property at home.
+not cover theft or damage (ex. water, smoke, or fire) for an employee's personal property, so consideration should be made to keep valuable property at home.
 Big items such as furniture should be approved by the building administration before moving into the school.